 The Kuder-Richardson Formula 20 (KR20) was used to calculate the reliability estimates for TELPAS reading scores.
 As a general rule, reliability coefficients from 0.70 to 0.79 are considered adequate, those from 0.80 to 0.89 are considered good, and those greater than 0.90 are considered excellent.
 However, what is considered appropriate might vary depending on how assessment results are used.
-For the spring 2017 TELPAS reading assessments, internal consistency estimates ranged from 0.93 to 0.94.
+For the spring 2014 TELPAS reading assessments, internal consistency estimates ranged from 0.92 to 0.94.
 This indicates that the reliability estimates were in the highest range in terms of appropriateness for student-level interpretations.
-In addition to the overall test reliability, Appendix D presents reliability estimates by reporting category and by gender as well.
+In addition to the overall test reliability, Appendix E presents reliability estimates by proficiency level (beginning, intermediate, advanced, and advanced high) and by gender.

-Classical Standard Error of Measurement
+Classical Standard Error of Measurement (SEM)

-Classical standard error of measurement (SEM) represents the amount of variance in a score that results from factors other than what the assessment is intended to measure.
+Classical SEM represents the amount of variance in a score that results from factors other than what the assessment is intended to measure.
 The SEM is helpful for quantifying the margin of uncertainty that occurs on every test.
 Refer to chapter 3, "Standard Technical Processes," for detailed information about SEM.
-The SEM values (shown in Appendix D) for TELPAS reading tests are between 2.7 and 3.1 raw score points across grade clusters.
+The SEM values (shown in Appendix E) for TELPAS reading tests are between 2.8 and 3.1 raw score points across grades/grade clusters.

-Conditional Standard Error of Measurement
+Conditional Standard Error of Measurement (CSEM)

 The SEM index provides only an estimate of the average test score error for all students regardless of their individual levels of proficiency.
-By comparison, conditional standard error of measurement (CSEM) provides an estimate of test score error at each score point on a test.
+By comparison, CSEM provides an estimate of test score error at each score point on a test.
 More specifically, CSEM is an estimate of the average test score measurement error that is conditional on the proficiency or scale score estimate.
-Appendix D provides CSEM values for all primary administrations of TELPAS.
+Appendix E provides CSEM values for all primary administrations of TELPAS.